 I wrote a piece about dogs and Xmas, featuring my dear old Labrador, Harry, for a local newspaper in December 2007.
 With Xmas 2017 and the tenth anniversary of the article’s publication looming, I shared it again recently on Tall And True.

 In the days since republishing the article, I’ve seen several disturbing posts on social media.
 For example, on pounds and shelters filling with older dogs as people trade in their faithful family pet for new puppies in time for Xmas.
 It’s as if dogs are “iGadgets” or fashion accessories to be updated regularly!

-It’s not a cliche, a dog is not just for Xmas.
+It’s not a cliche: a dog is not just for Xmas!
 Dogs are loyal, sentient beings.
-If you’re lucky, you’ll have twelve, fourteen or maybe even sixteen Xmases together.
+And if you’re lucky, you’ll have twelve, fourteen or maybe even sixteen years together.

-I had twelve Xmases with my dear old Harry and I’m coming up to my fourth with my dear new Labrador, Jet.
-And I look forward to spending many more Xmases with Jet and being inspired by to write about my interaction with him and my love for dogs.
+I had twelve Xmases with my dear old Harry, and I’m coming up to my fourth with my dear new dog, Jet.
+And I look forward to spending many more years with Jet and being inspired to write about my interaction with him and my love for dogs.

 © 2017 Robert Fairhead

 N.B.
 For more writing about Harry, please see my Writing On Dogs.
 And for an introduction to Jet, who I adopted in 2013, please read A Forever Home on Tall And True.

 Welcome to the blog posts and selected writing of a middle-aged dad and dog owner.
 Robert Fairhead is a writer and editor at the Tall And True writers' website, and he writes and narrates episodes for the Tall And True Short Reads podcast.
 In addition, his book reviews and other writing have appeared in various print and online media, and he's published three collections of short stories.
 Please see Robert's profile for full details.